-A community unlike any others, Arvada is comparable to larger metropolitan areas in business and commerce while still maintaining small-town vibes that many suburbs do not have.
+A community unlike any others, Arvada, CO is comparable to larger metropolitan areas in business and commerce while still maintaining small-town vibes that many suburbs do not have.
 Due to its proximity to Denver and easy access via rail lines, Arvada serves both residents and visitors with a peaceful escape from fast-paced city living while still maintaining a lively and sophisticated ambiance.

 Established in 1870, Arvada was first highly sought after due to the discovery of gold.
 In 1850, Lewis Ralston documented the first sighting of the precious metal, and by 1870, Colorado Central Railroad had made its way to Arvada.
 Enough people moved to the area—an official U.S. Post Office was requested with a population of 100—Arvada was officially incorporated in 1904.
 Today, more than a hundred thousand residents reside in the Greater Arvada Area.

 Housing styles vary when it comes to Arvada's real estate options, ranging from ranch style to mountain-modern-inspired homes.
 With an average, single-family home priced around $597,603, Arvada is a well sought-after community.
 It’s one of the most competitive housing markets in Colorado in terms of homes for sale, with most houses for sale and on the market in Arvada getting multiple offers.

 - Over 125 miles of hiking, biking, and horseback riding trails

 - Ability to maintain small-town charm in a bustling and trendy city

 - Olde Town’s business district is comprised of vast local dining and recreation options